JohnPevien/50-Projects-HTML-CSS-JS/README.md

 ## 📝 Project Description

-50 projects built mainly using HTML, CSS and Vanilla JS.
+50 mini projects built using Astro templates.

 Compiled into one site using [Astro](https://astro.build) ♥️